A sample CI/CD pipeline for Azure Automation account

 You can find more reasoning on that approach towards PowerShell modules in the great book “Learn PowerShell Scripting in a Month of Lunches” by Don Jones and Jeffery Hicks.

 Of course, nothing prevents you from going with Infrastructure as Code (IaC) practice for 100% for all the pieces.
-However, I haven’t created the deployment scripts for such Azure Automation assets as schedules, variables, credentials, connections, and certificates because they are usually environment-specific.
-Additionally, depending on your use case, it might be more reasonable to manage your infrastructure to the maximum using one unified approach like ARM or Terraform templates, when treating PowerShell artifacts as the parts of your application to be deployed along with it.
+However, I haven’t created the deployment scripts for Azure Automation assets such as schedules, variables, credentials, connections, and certificates because they are usually environment-specific.
+Additionally, depending on your use case, it might be more reasonable to manage your infrastructure to the maximum using one unified approach like ARM or Terraform templates when treating PowerShell artifacts as the parts of your application to be deployed along with it.

 To be continued

-Regarding the automation in Azure as a broader topic, I’m currently looking into implementing new automation tasks with the help of Azure Functions.
+Regarding automation in Azure as a broader topic, I’m currently looking into implementing new automation tasks with the help of Azure Functions.
 With their support for PowerShell Core and the Hybrid Connections, Azure Functions can be a great alternative to traditional implementations of automation scenarios on Azure Automation.
 Plus, they make the management of PowerShell modules way easier.
 So, stay tuned and subscribe to my blog to get updates on that topic 👇